abhishek-kumar-code/data-engineering-with-aws/README.md

-# Udacity Data Engineering with AWS Nanodegree
+# Data Engineering with AWS

-Design data models, build data warehouses and data lakes, automate data pipelines, and manage massive datasets.
+Learning Objectives

-* Create user-friendly Relational and NoSQL data models
+* Develop proficiency in Spark, Airflow, and Amazon Web Services tools.
-* Create scalable and efficient data warehouses
+* Automate and monitor production data pipelines.
-* Work efficiently with massive datasets
+* Build and interact with a cloud-based data lake.
-* Build and interact with a cloud-based data lake
+* Work efficiently with massive datasets.
-* Automate and monitor data pipelines
+* Create scalable and efficient data warehouses in Cloud.
-* Develop proficiency in Spark, Airflow, and AWS tools
+* Create user-friendly relational and NoSQL data models.

-### Project
+### Project: Data Pipelines with Airflow
 * [Project 4 - Data Pipelines with Airflow]